 Results

-Geographical variation in the manifestation of mussel morphotypes.
+—переписанный абзац см. ниже Geographical variation in the manifestation of mussel morphotypes.
 The binary morphological character that we studied was previously defined as the “presence/absence of a distinct uninterrupted dark prismatic strip under the ligament” (Katolikova et al. 2016; Khaitov et al., 2018).
 Only material from the White Sea was considered in previous studies.
 While E-morphotypes in all new populations studied looked the same (the srtip absent: the nacreous layer totally or partially covers the space under the ligament nympha, ESM Fig. +), analysis of geographical data revealed some variation among T-morphotypes unseen previously in the White Sea.
 In rare shells from most geographical populations studied the nacreous-free strip of prismatic layer was quite narrow and looked as a stria rather than a strip (ESM Fig. +).
 Further, in all the Gulf of Maine T-morphotypes the same as in rare mussels from other populations the color of the strip was pale (as a shell prismatic layer per se) rather than dark.
 It made T-morphotypes hardly noticeable to the unaided eye.
 To reveal the T-morphotype unambiguously it is necessary to find using a dissecting microscope the morphologically pronounced scar that defines the boundary of the nacreous layer under ligament nympha (ESM Fig. ++).
 The most honest diagnoses of T- and E- morphotypes would be the presence/absence of the uninterrupted strip of the prismatic layer under the ligament nympha recognizable by a clear scar separating the strip from the nacreous layer of the rest of shell.